First Cultural Observations in the US

 April 16, 2023

-- First thing I noticed when arriving in SF.
+- First thing I noticed when I arrived in SF.
 Cars.
 There are cars everywhere.
 Fucking cars.
-Streets are much wider and there’s an insane amount of parking space.
-Lots of asphalt but also a lot of trees!
-I feel Zurich is definitely less green.
-I know these car vibes from all the movies I've seen and it looks exactly how I expected.
-No surprise in a sense but it still felt weird when first arriving.
+The streets are much wider and there's an insane amount of parking everywhere.
+Lots of asphalt.
+But also a lot of trees!
+I feel like Zurich is definitely less green.
+Somehow I'm already familiar with the car vibes from all the movies I've seen and it looks exactly like I expected.
+No surprise in a way, but it still felt strange when I first arrived.

-- SF appears to be culturally very diverse.
-Lots of people with Asian background in the mid 30s and 40s.
+- SF seems to be very culturally diverse.
+Lots of people with Asian backgrounds in their mid-30s and 40s.
 All SF tech bros?
-Can’t say yet.
-I visited Japantown in SF and was blown away by the density of Japanese-speaking people.
+Can't say yet.
+I visited Japantown in SF and was blown away by the density of Japanese speaking people.
 SF seems to have many subcultures in different neighborhoods.
+The city is huge and so are the neighborhoods.
+Truly a world city.
 So much to explore here.

-- Doors in cafés seem wide open by default.
-The weather was quite cold these days.
-There was a lot of rain and the doors were still open and people were wearing warm jackets & clothes inside the café.
-For bars this seems to be a little different, i.e. their doors are closed, but cafés have their doors open all-day long.
-I’m sure there are cafés without non-closed doors in SF but I haven’t encountered them during my visit.
-There’s always a fresh breeze inside.
-Maybe that’s to increase volume / traffic / rotation of customers in the location and thus increase profit.
+- The doors of the cafes seem to be wide open by default.
+However, the weather was quite cold these days.
+There was a lot of rain and the doors were still open and people were wearing warm jackets & clothes inside the cafe.
+Bars seem to be a bit different, i.e. their doors are closed, but cafés have their doors open all day.
+I'm sure there are cafes in SF without closed doors, but I didn't come across any during my visit.
+There's always a fresh breeze inside.
+Maybe it's to increase volume/traffic/rotation of customers in the location and thus increase profits.
 I have no idea.
-But finding a comfortable location to work for hours with my laptop was pretty hard compared to Zurich / Berlin / Vienna.
+But finding a comfortable place to work for hours on my laptop was pretty hard compared to Zurich / Berlin / Vienna.

-- There are lots of people sitting around in public spaces but rarely sitting outside and drinking coffee.
-Because they always work?
-That's what I heard.
-The notion of a typical "European street café” is definitely rarer here.
-I will mist this the most I guess.
-Just sitting outside and enjoying street life in a car-free zone.
-In SF, people tend to sit inside as there's usually no chairs on tables outside.
-Maybe it’s because of the rain which comes regularly for like five minutes every hour?
+- There are a lot of people sitting around in public places, but they rarely sit outside and drink coffee.
+Because they are always working?
+That's what I've heard.
+The idea of a typical "European street café" is definitely rarer here.
+I think that is what I will miss the most.
+Just sitting outside and enjoying the street life in a car-free zone.
+In SF, people tend to sit inside because there are usually no chairs on tables outside.
+Maybe it's because of the rain, which comes down regularly for about five minutes every hour?

 - There's so loud music everywhere indoors.
 I’m glad I had my headphones with me.
 People already talk very loud but with this loud background music, they talk even louder.
 Maybe that’s just here in the SF area, but I haven’t encountered a single café without loud background music.

-- During all these days, I had not encountered a single meal with non-one-way tableware.
-There is only takeawaytableware.
+- In all these days, I had not experienced a single meal with non-returnable dishes.
+There is only disposable tableware.
 Huge waste production.
-It's insane.
+It's crazy.
 Are people always on the move?
-Doesn’t seem so.
-I don’t understand why then.
-Are people too tired to clean dishes?
-Too much going on and no time to clean dishes?
-I bought a reusable coffee cup while visiting the ferry building.
-Tried that one instead of paper cups.
-The sad news is that everyone was very confused by this.
-Usually, one person sits at the front desk and handles your orders while there are multiple people behind the coffee machines or in the kitchen.
-Passing this coffee cup to these kitchen people ended up very messy.
-My cup got lost multiple times while they gave me a paper cup again for my order.
-And where's my reusable cup?
+It doesn't seem so.
+Then I don't understand why.
+Are people too tired to wash dishes?
+Too much going on and no time to wash dishes?
+I bought a reusable coffee cup at the ferry building.
+Tried it instead of paper cups.
+The sad news is that everyone was very confused.
+Usually one person sits at the front desk and takes your orders while there are several people behind the coffee machines or in the kitchen.
+Passing this coffee cup to these kitchen people ended up being very messy.
+My cup was lost several times while I was given a paper cup for my order.
+And where is my reusable cup?
 Lost in the kitchen.
-Doesn’t work yet, dear Americans.
+Still not working, fellow Americans.

-- The default coffee here is some HUGE drip coffee.
-There is definitely some good coffee around but I need to figure out how to distinguish good from bad locations.
-Also at Stanford.
-Never take medium again.
+- The standard coffee here is some HUGE drip coffee.
+There are definitely some good places, but I need to figure out how to distinguish good places from bad places.
+Even at Stanford.
+Never take a medium again.
 It's already way too big.
-I should stick with "small" as default.
-Will be too big anyway.
-So how big is large then?
-I don’t even want to know.
+I should stick with small as the default.
+Gets too big anyway.
+So how big is large?
+I don't even want to know.
+I should just order espresso from now on.
+Or macchiatto.

-- People talk A LOT.
-I mean really a lot.
-Everywhere there is chatter and gossip and they talk fast and loudly.
-I know this from my trips to Spain / France / Italy / Germany, but it’s very different from e.g. Italian speakers' loudness.
-What I like is that there’s a lot of random strangers talking with each other on the street.
-Although it’s just small talk, it’s nice to see such interactions.
-I rarely have them in Zurich and even I am an outlier as my friends tell me that I am so often approached in the city because of my body language and appearance somehow.
+- People talk a lot.
+I mean a lot.
+There is chatter and gossip everywhere and they talk fast and loud.
+I know this from my trips to Spain / France / Italy / Germany, but it's very different from, say, the loudness of Italian speakers.
+What I like is that there's a lot of random strangers talking to each other on the street.
+Even though it's just small talk, it's nice to see such interactions.
+I rarely have them in Zurich, and even I am an outlier, as my friends tell me that I am approached so often in the city because of my body language and appearance somehow.

-- Public transport is not too bad, but without Google Maps I would feel completely lost.
-Bus stations have no signs or route directions.
-Buses arrive completely randomly with random delays.
-Sometimes they don’t come at all (has happened a few times when traveling through the city these days).
-And sometimes, there’s not even a bus station there.
-I just wait there because Google Maps says there's a station there.
-So I usually wait for some 15 minutes and there may be a bus or there may not be, who knows.
-I haven’t figured out how public transport works here in SF.
-There are certainly some unwritten laws I haven’t decoded yet.
-I mean even France is better here.
+- Public transportation is not too bad, but without Google Maps I would feel completely lost.
+Bus stations have no signs or directions.
+Buses arrive at random with random delays.
+Sometimes they don't come at all (which has happened a few times recently while traveling through the city).
+And sometimes there isn't even a bus station.
+I just wait there because Google Maps says there's a station.
+So I usually wait about 15 minutes and there may be a bus or there may not be a bus, who knows.
+I haven't figured out how public transportation works here in SF.
+There must be some unwritten rules that I haven't figured out yet.
+I mean, even France is better here.

 - So many abbreviations in spoken language and on street signs.
-The shorter the better and the cooler it sounds, the higher its cultural adaptation.
-Too long names don't sound cool enough.
-Maybe it’s the English language itself that fosters this.
-Although I wouldn’t say it’s that strong in the UK.
-They also often drop the article “the”.
+The shorter the better, and the cooler it sounds, the higher the cultural fit.
+Names that are too long don't sound cool enough.
+Maybe it's the English language itself that encourages this?

 - SF Tech bros everywhere.
-I mean I wasn’t particularly aware of this before but there’s this very strong stereotype of people working in the tech scene here.
-Boys wear a black Patagonia fleece, some random Chino pant (usually in some “washed gray” color), Airpods Pro, and maybe some dark orange beanie for colder days.
-Literally the cheesy Patagonia hipster from a random Pinterest collection.
+I mean, I wasn't really aware of it before, but there's this very strong stereotype of people who work in the tech scene here.
+Guys wear a black Patagonia fleece, some random chino pants (usually some "washed gray" color), Airpods Pro, and maybe a dark orange beanie for colder days.
+Cheesy Patagonia hipster from a random Pinterest board.
+Very different from the Berlin hipster.
+SF Level 999 is wearing shorts in February and walking with your dog and the street in one hand and a giant paper cup of coffee in the other and wearing AirPods Max?
+Moustache.
+The beanie.
+Tattoos everywhere.
+Dolores Park.